← Writing

 In my experience, the gap between organizations that get measurable value from AI in marketing and those that don't comes down to three things:

 Data quality.
 AI amplifies both the strengths and the flaws of the data it's working with.
 Getting this right is the least glamorous part of any AI initiative, and the most important.
+"Good enough" data quality for human analysis is often not good enough for AI — the models will find the patterns in whatever you give them, including your errors and inconsistencies.

 Specific problem framing.
 "Use AI to improve marketing" is not a strategy.
 "Use AI to reduce email unsubscribe rates by identifying fatigued segments before they churn" is a project.
 The more precisely you define the problem, the more tractable the solution — and the clearer the success metric.
+I've seen AI pilots fail not because the technology didn't work, but because nobody agreed on what success meant before it launched.

 Measurement discipline.
 Too many AI marketing initiatives fail to establish a proper baseline before launch, making it impossible to demonstrate or learn from the results.
 This matters both for proving ROI internally and for iterating intelligently.
 I've seen strong AI implementations lose organizational support simply because nobody tracked the right things from the start.
+Set your measurement framework before you turn anything on.

 Looking Ahead